 The prospective Meadowbrook Farm Operations and Maintenance Agreement states that Meadowbrook Farm budget projections will be provided by Si View Metropolitan Park District to the cities of Snoqualmie and North Bend, who will review and approve a budget of estimated revenues and expenses biennially.
-According to the contract, each City will be responsible for approving a City budget that provides for half of Meadowbrook Farm's budgeted expenses.
-However, payments from each City will be limited to half of the expenses that exceed revenues.
-The contract provides an estimated budget based on 2022 expenditures, which indicates that the City should include budgetary appropriation equal to \$78,041 annually.
-However, the Meadowbrook Farm budget shortfall that will actually be billed to the City is estimated to be \$23,041.
-These numbers will be finalized after the signing of the contract, when Si View Metropolitan Park District provides a biennial budget to the City.
+Each City will be responsible for approving a City budget that generally provides for half of the net loss.
+The contract provides an estimated budget based on 2022 expenditures, which indicates that the City should include budgetary appropriation of approximately \$23,041 annually.
+This amount will be finalized after the signing of the contract, when Si View Metropolitan Park District provides a biennial budget to the City.

 The City included payments to support Meadowbrook Farm in the 2023-2024 Biennial Budget for a total of \$20,000 in the General Fund (#001).
-Currently, the City has spent \$2,500 of these funds.
-The City's share of Meadowbrook Farm's total budgeted expenses for the Biennium, based on the final quarter of 2023 and all of 2024 are estimated to be \$97,551.
-If this agreement is approved, the Administration intends to bring forth a budget amendment, estimated to be \$80,051, at a future date, as required by the contract.
-However, it is likely that the actual total due to fund the contract during the biennium would be closer to \$28,801, based on the estimated budget shortfall the Meadowbrook Farm sustains during the final quarter of 2023 and all of 2024.
-The following table shows the additional appropriation required based on the terms of the contract.
+Currently, the City has spent \$2,500 of these funds, with \$7,500 planned support toward Meadowbrook Farm operations during 2023.
+If this agreement is approved, the Administration could potentially bring forth a budget amendment after Meadowbrook Farm's budget is submitted by Si View Metropolitan Park District.
+The following table shows the estimated appropriation required based on the terms of the contract.

-Meadowbrook Farm Operations Maintenance Contract
+Meadowbrook Farm Maintenance Contract